 This is quite aptly known as the fight or flight reflex.
 In the throes of it, your heart and breathing speed up, blood rushes to your muscles to charge them with glucose for energy, and you become more alert.
 And all of it happens to help you come out on the other side of this dangerous encounter with the woolly toothed tiger alive and well.

-And this reaction is still (for the most part) helpful, today, even though the woolly-toothed tiger no longer roams the earth in search of tasty human snacks.
+And this reaction is still (for the most part) helpful, today, even though the woolly-toothed tiger no longer roams the earth in search of tasty human snacks (and didn't ever, in reality).
 Fight or flight energy is what keeps you on your toes for an important call or has you sprinting to the finish line in the race against an important deadline.
 In the right circumstances, it’s good stress (yes, there is such a thing).

 On the other hand, sometimes this reaction pops up in situations that we can’t change or in reaction to circumstances we have little-to-no-influence on (like a global pandemic) and it doesn’t do us much good.